Filters

 Offers Telehealth

-John Allan is a Hematologist Oncology specialist and an Oncologist in New York, New York.
-Dr. Allan has been practicing medicine for over 16 years and is rated as an Elite provider by MediFind in the treatment of Richter Syndrome.
+John Allan is a Hematologist and an Oncologist in New York, New York.
+Dr. Allan has been practicing medicine for over 17 years and is rated as an Elite provider by MediFind in the treatment of Richter Syndrome.
 His top areas of expertise are Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Richter Syndrome, Bone Marrow Aspiration, and Splenectomy.
+Dr. Allan is currently accepting new patients.

 Distinguished in Richter Syndrome